-This paper contributes to this research trajectory in anthropology that seeks to understand the ‘ordinary ethics of ordinary Muslims in ordinary times.’
+This presentation contributes to this research trajectory in anthropology that seeks to understand the ‘ordinary ethics of ordinary Muslims in ordinary times.’
 To do so, however, I draw not on piety movements but on the study in Istanbul of an Islam-infused musical pedagogy and its morally transformative potential to shape participants’ subjectivities as Muslims.
 The paper’s analysis shows how, in contrast to Mahmood’s and Hirschkind’s findings, the ethical modifications enabled by the disciplinary practice examined here transcends the prescriptive discourses of a legalistic and ‘orthodox-izing’ Islamic epistemology that has been the privileged analytical focus of the research programme mentioned above.
 Through dialogue with the recent work of Islamic studies scholar Shahab Ahmed (2016), I argue that to better account for Muslims’ everyday ethics, the anthropology of Islam should talk less about ‘prescriptive’ Islamic discursive traditions and more about ‘explorative’ projects in Islam, which have also been long valued and valorized by Muslims historically.

 About the Speaker